 • Define which IAM users and roles can use keys to encrypt and decrypt data

-• Choose to have AWS KMS automatically rotate your keys on an annual basis
+• Choose to have Amazon KMS automatically rotate your keys on an annual basis

 • Temporarily disable keys so they cannot be used by anyone